Porto or Lisbon for a Portuguese Weekend Getaway?

 Accommodation is not difficult to find in either city, with everything from hostels to five-star hotels on offer.
 Accommodation options are generally cheaper in Porto than in Lisbon, but also tend to have received less modernisation in recent years and as a result, some places can feel rather old-fashioned and lacking in amenities.

-Lisbon is much more on trend when it comes to the needs of the modern traveller, which comes with a higher price tag attached.
+Lisbon is much more on trend when it comes to the needs of the modern traveller, even in the stunning historic district of Alfama, which comes with a higher price tag attached.
 Lisbon is, perhaps unsurprisingly, the most expensive city to visit in Portugal.
 Having said that, the country’s prices on food and goods are the lowest in Western Europe and are a steal for anyone used to eating out or shopping in London, Paris or Berlin.
 An espresso will set you back just half a euro, while one euro will get you a bottle of beer in a local bar.

 So we’ve already mentioned that there are ample cheap flight tickets available to both Portuguese cities, especially if travelling from another European destination so getting to either shouldn’t need be a consideration in this comparison.